-The Health Information Exchange Coordinating Committee (HIECC) was created in December 2007 to advise the Agency in developing and implementing a strategy to establish a privacy-protected, secure, and integrated statewide network for the exchange of electronic health records.
-During 2011, the HIECC received quarterly updates on the implementation status of Florida HITECH programs and recommended goals for 2012.
+The Health Information Exchange Coordinating Committee (HIECC) was created in December 2007 to advise the Agency for Health Care Administration in developing and implementing a strategy to establish a privacy-protected, secure, and integrated statewide network for the exchange of electronic health records.
+During 2011 and 2012, the HIECC received quarterly updates on the implementation status of Florida HITECH programs and recommended goals for 2012 and 2013.